-the UE is expected to be able to monitor a total of PDCCH candidates and a total of non-overlapped CCEs per slot on the active DL BWP(s) of scheduling cell(s) from the downlink cells.
+the UE is expected to be able to monitor a total of PDCCH candidates and a total of non-overlapped CCEs per slot on the active DL BWP(s) of scheduling cell(s) from the downlink cells, where the SCS configuration is the SCS configuration of the active DL BWP for an activated serving cell, and is the SCS configuration of the DL BWP with the firstActiveDownlinkBWP-Id for a deactivated serving cell .

 A UE does not expect to be configured CSS sets that result to corresponding total numbers of monitored PDCCH candidates and non-overlapped CCEs per slot that exceed the corresponding maximum numbers per slot.